january3/gghotelling/README.md

 coverage](https://codecov.io/gh/january3/gghotelling/graph/badge.svg)](https://app.codecov.io/gh/january3/gghotelling)
 <!-- badges: end -->

-Hotelling data ellipses are using the Hotelling T² distribution to create coverage regions for the distribution of the data, often used in outlier detection in multivariate data.
+Hotelling data ellipses use the Hotelling T² distribution to create coverage regions for the distribution of the data, often used in outlier detection in multivariate data.
 This is different from the ellipses returned by the `ellipse::ellipse()` or `car::dataEllipse()` functions, which produce data ellipses based on a χ² (chi-square) contour, representing the shape and spread of the data distribution.

-This is also slightly different from the `stat_ellipse()` can be used to create data ellipses (much like the ones from `ellipse::ellipse()`), and also Hotelling data (?) ellipses.
+This is also slightly different from the `stat_ellipse()` can be used to create data ellipses (much like the ones from `ellipse::ellipse()`), and also certain type of t ellipses.
+In contrast, gghotelling provides explicit Hotelling T² data ellipses and Hotelling T² confidence ellipses, with a clear distinction between the two.

 Unlike stat_ellipse(), it can also take the `fill` aesthetic for a visually pleasing representation of the ellipses.

 A lot of functionality overlaps with `ggfortify::ggbiplot()` (and by extension `autoplot.pca_class`), but this function is less flexible than